dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 ## 1.2.
 Thoughts and Issues

+Prpbably the best page on MS Docs on the subject of SEH vs standard C++ is [here](https://docs.microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model?view=vs-2019#default-exception-handling-behavior).
+If needed, please read and understand before proceeding.

 ### 1.2.1.
 Bjarne and SEH

 It seems (at least to me) Bjarne has expressed explicit dislike for MSFT SEH